 Your landlord must arrange for a gas safety check each year by a qualified Gas Safe engineer who will issue a certificate to the landlord.
 You should receive a copy of the certificate each year within 28 days of the test and in addition you should be given the latest copy when you move into the property.

 Landlords must ensure that the electrical system is safe and that all electrical appliances they provide are safe to use.
-The law requires a property to be electrically safe but there is no strict requirement.
-Electrical safety is normally checked by five-year periodic inspection of all the electrically circuits in the property and by PAT testing the appliances.
+The law requires a property to be electrically safe.
+From 1 July 2020, private landlords must make sure that all electrical installations are inspected and tested by a registered electrician.
+Electrical safety is normally checked by five-year periodic inspection of all the electrical circuits in the property and by PAT testing the appliances.

 Landlords must also ensure that the furniture provided is fire resistant, this is the law.
 You can check this by looking at the furniture at the labels which should be attached.